SCCapstone/StyleMail/README.md

 The SPA web application is deployed on Firebase Hosting and can be found at https://run.stylemail.app (this is the entry point of the React application)

 # Testing

-To test the app:
-1.) cd into the stylemail folder that is in the root directory
-2.) use the 'npm test' command to launch the test runner in the interactive watch mode

 ## Testing Technology

 Unit Test
-Firebase Unit Testing: https://firebase.google.com/docs/rules/unit-tests - The test checks if the user is authorized to login or not.
 Mocha: https://mochajs.org/ - The tests check if an authenticated user is able to modify a document of their own in our database while also checking if they are able to modify a document of a different user.

 Behavioral Test
 WebDriverIO: https://webdriver.io/ - The test nagivates to the login page, uses test login credentials to login as if it were a user, and then verifies that it has been successfully directed to the template list page after logging in.

 ## Running Tests

 How to run unit test: cd to StyleMail/stylemail/test and run the command npm test

 How to run behavioral test: cd to StyleMail/stylemail and run the command npx wdio

 ## Test Locations

 Unit Tests can be found in StyleMail/stylemail/test/test.js

 Behavioral tests can be found in StyleMail/stylemail/test/specs/

 # Authors